AMP-Workshops/amp-workshops.github.io/subpages/cfp.md

 - Empirical studies and experience reports on microservices
 - Teaching and learning microservices: education strategies and experiences

-AMP 2025 is organized with the official support of the Microservices Community~\cite{MSCOMM}, an international non-profit organization interested in sharing knowledge and fostering collaborations about the paradigm of microservices.
+AMP 2025 is organized with the official support of the [Microservices Community](https://www.microservices.community/), an international non-profit organization interested in sharing knowledge and fostering collaborations about the paradigm of microservices.